LucasPages/LucasPages/README.md

 My name is **Lucas Pagès**, I'm a young Back-End developer based in Berlin.
 I currently work as a Django Dev and System Administrator for Hydro-Berlin.

-I stand for Palestine and against israeli war crimes and the genocide in occupied Palestine :watermelon:
+I stand with Palestine and against israeli war crimes and the genocide in occupied Palestine :watermelon:

 ## My work